cmiles74/bencode/README.md

 track of what data has been read from the buffer.
 The `read` function accepts a reader and returns the next data structure in the buffer.

+These are keyword-style options:
-When we read a map from the buffer, the keys are turned into keywords by default.
-You can change this behavior by passing a `false` after the reader.
+- When we read a map from the buffer, the keys are turned into keywords by default.
+You can change this behavior by passing a `:keyword-dicts false`.
+- Newlines between the consecutive values can be ignored by passing `:ignore-newlines true`.
+- By default returned values are immutable: structs, tuples and strings.
+  To return mutable values: tables, arrays and buffers - pass `:return-mutable true`.

 ## Writing